-The planning process for updating the 2015-16 plan was based on input from the Counseling Department, Welcome Center, Orientation and Assessment Program, and Shared Governance committees including Student Senate (Associated Student of Cañada College), Student Services Planning Council, Instructional Planning Council, Academic Planning Council, Academic Senate, and Classified Senate.
-We presented the SSSP plan, obtained feedback, and incorporated into the new SSSP plan.
-In addition, we reviewed MIS SSSP data grid, Orientation to Registration pipeline data and set goals to increase the completion of the matriculation process for students who apply each semester.
-These goals are also part of our Strategic Enrollment Plan which is also approved through shared governance.
+The planning process for updating the 2015-16 plan was based on input from the Counseling Department, Welcome Center, and Shared Governance committees including Student Senate, Student Services Planning Council, Instructional Planning Council, Academic Planning Council, Academic Senate, and Classified Senate.
+We present the new plan, obtain feedback, and incorporate into the new plan.
+In addition, we reviewed Orientation to Registration pipeline data and set goals to increase the completion of the matriculation process for students who apply each semester.
+These goals are part of our Educational Master Plan that is also approved through shared governance.